 The local court will decide if your disqualification can be lifted and when the order will come into effect.

 If your local court disqualification removal application is successful, do not begin driving until you have applied to have your licence re-issued.
 To reapply for your licence, first attend a Service Centre and provide your Proof of Identity documents.
-Roads and Maritime require you to pass a standard knowledge and driving test before being re-issued a licence to begin driving again.
+Transport for NSW require you to pass a standard knowledge and driving test before being re-issued a licence to begin driving again.

 If you currently have outstanding fines, you may have licence or vehicle sanctions preventing you from getting your licence.
 For information about your outstanding fines, contact Revenue NSW on 1300 655 805 to discuss your payment options.
 This may allow you to re-apply for your licence.